-When reviewing tow capacities published by truck manufacturers, fleet managers may notice a wide range available for each truck class.
+When reviewing truck towing capacities published by truck manufacturers, fleet managers may notice a wide range available for each truck class.
 For example, ½-ton pickups can offer trailering capacities that range from 5,000 lbs. to more than 11,000 lbs.

 Why such a large difference for the same size truck?